Day Trip to Healesville and Warburton

-Head up to the Redwood Forest to breathe in some fresh air!
-Surrounded by ginormous trees, you are gonna feel the oomph of the place as soon as you step in the forest.
+Head up to the Redwood Forest to get some fresh air!
+Surrounded by enormous trees, you will immediately feel the oomph of the land as soon as you step in the forest.

 Bodhivana Buddhist Monastery, Warburton

-There’s a modest Buddhist monastery that’s just a short drive away from the Redwood Forest.
+A small Buddhist monastery is only a short drive from the Redwood Forest.

 Rainforest Gallery, Warburton